juychen/juychen.github.io/docs/3_Nextflow/Nextflowlocal.md

 ## Redirect results to the S3 bucket

-We can store the output files to the S3 to reduce cost of mantianing EC2 instances and EBS storages.
+We can store the output files to the S3 to reduce the cost of maintaining EC2 instances and EBS storage.
 The following command will create our S3 bucket to store the result.

 ``` shell
 export BUCKET_NAME_RESULTS=nextflow-spot-batch-result-${RANDOM}-$(date +%s)